clementnader/cbtc_configuration_checking/survey_verification/README.md

   - "_L" and "_R" for the left and right heel points (corresponding to position on the heels of the switch).

-  For platform ends and flood gates ends, it is the name of the object plus a prefix "__Limit_X" to specify the number of the object end. <br />
+  For platform ends and floodgates ends, it is the name of the object plus a prefix "__Limit_X" to specify the number of the object end. <br />

   For block joints, the name is generated by mixing the two blocks that have this common limit.